carnegie/QTG_Finder/README.md

 QTL2 name

-Gene1 of QTL2
+Gene1 in QTL2

-Gene2 of QTL2
+Gene2 in QTL2

-Gene3 of QTL2
+Gene3 in QTL2

 …